jazzy761/movie-recommender/README.md

 # movie-recommender
-My first Machine learning project , that helped me understand the concept of vectorization
+My first Machine learning project.
+This project gave me a good idea of data pre-proccesing and apply Ml algorithms on it